top of page

 EVALUATION

 For licensure supervision, I utilize the "Counselor Competencies Scale-Revised (CCCS-R)."
 The supervisee will need to score a "4" or above on each skill in Part I and a "4" or above in each disposition and behavior in Part II for recommendation for licensure.
-At a minimum, the supervisee will be required to provide 24 video recordings of client sessions for licensure.
+Feedback will be given every six months.

 CLIENT CONFIDENTIALITY AND PRIVILEGED COMMUNICATION